OPEnSLab-OSU/Pyranometer/Setup_Instructions_For_Grading.md

 ## Setting up and running the hub
 - Navigate to /LOOM/hub and open LOOM_library.ino with the Arduino IDE.
 - Go to File at the top of the IDE and open up Preferences.
 Under "Sketchbook location", click browse.
 Select /LOOM/hub/LOOM_library.
 This lets Arduino know where to look for libraries.
+- Change the mac addresses if the hub ethernet connection is not in OPEnS lab.
+The changes should be made in config.h of the hub code.
+Search for "is_ethernet" and change the values of the "byte mac[]" array.
 - Plug in the Feather M0 and wait for your computer to detect/setup the device.
 Windows 10 does this automatically.
 - Go to Tools at the top of the IDE and select "Adafruit Feather M0" as the board.
 - Go to Tools at the top of the IDE and select the port the Feather M0 is connected to.